 Glow is a free WordPress theme with a premium sibling.
 It’s a clean layout with nice flow down the page, a selection of content blocks, crisp sans serif fonts and everything you would expect to see on a business page.
 The free version is surprisingly feature-rich offering almost as much flexibility as the premium theme.

-ePortfolio is counted among our best free WordPress themes because it dares to be different.
+ePortfolio is counted among our best free WordPress themes for portfolio because it dares to be different.
 That difference may be as straightforward as side navigation instead of top but it makes a huge difference to how we perceive the page.

 One other standout feature is the individual scrolling of the two main columns.
 Scroll the middle and it moves alone.
 Scroll the right column and it does the same.
 That, alongside excellent imagery and a real eye for design makes this a compelling template for creatives of all kinds who are showcasing their work.